MPhil specialising in Theories of Justice and Inequality (180-210 NQF credits)

 Is there funding available?

-Limited scholarships are available within the programme.
-Preference will be given to Black South African candidates and students with disabilities.
-However, applicants are encouraged to explore additional funding opportunities via the postgraduate funding office noticeboard.
+In addition to this, applicants are also encouraged to explore other funding opportunities via the postgraduate funding office noticeboard.

 How can I apply and when is the closing date?